bgord/knowledge/README.md

 - Scripts for each project task
 - Running multiple service instances with systemd
 - Przecinki
+- Technical debt
+- Refactoring
+- Writing tests in a project where there are no tests
+- Alpinist's refactoring rule
+- Refactoring return of investment
+- General refactoring path
+- Event Storming types
+- Domain events
+- Hot spots
+- Big Picture Event Storming

 ### [css](css.md)
 - Remove the red border of an empty input value that's required